 —Why did you bring back Geese as the final boss?

 Staff: We wanted to bring the saga of the Bogard siblings and Geese to a conclusion, so we chose Geese as the last boss.

-—I’m guessing we won’t be seeing Geese again in future games then, will we…?
+—We probably won’t be seeing Geese again in future games, will we…?

 Staff: Hmmm.
 It’s difficult, but among the developers, we see this as Garou Densetsu—a legend being told.
-Exactly because Geese is so charistmatic, it wouldn’t make sense to keep bringing him back again and again.
-We can probably use him again in a similar episodic capacity, though.
+Exactly because Geese is so charismatic, it wouldn’t make sense to keep bringing him back again and again.
+We can probably use him in a similar episodic capacity, though.

 —Lilly appears in Joe’s ending in Fatal Fury 3… what has happened to them since then?